 Pinhole Self Portraits

 The pinhole self portrait series was shot on a camera that consisted of a standard medium format back and a homemade pinhole lens.
 I took these photographs at a time in my life when I was struggling with a very mysterious and unsettling medical diagnosis.
-I felt like I did not recognize myself and I wanted to portray that photographically.
+I was having seizures and no one was sure exactly why.
+I felt scared and lost and like I did not recognize myself and I wanted to portray that photographically.
+I also wanted to depict what it felt like to experience a seizure - the disorientation and darkness of it.
 I decided to drastically distort my appearance entirely through the use of long exposures of one to five minutes in length and the distortion of the pinhole lens.
-Often I would move around during the exposures – passing in and out of the frame – while bringing in various props.
+Often I would move around during the exposures – passing in and out of the frame.
 None of the visual distortion was achieved digitally, it is all made possible through time, light, and movement.